 - a letter of sponsor which invites to stay in Indonesia (see above bulleted list for contents of letter).

-Visa extension are granted for 30 days each.
+Visa extensions are granted for 30 days each.
 You can extend your sosial budaya visa up to 4 times for a total maximum stay of 180 days.
+Go in person for the first extension, subsequent extensions can be done by an agent, if you choose.
 The two first extensions will be granted by the Kantor Imigrasi, while the two last will require a prior approval from the Kantor Wilayah before issuance by the Kantor Imigrasi.
 Each extension has a legal fee of Rp 250.000.
-They may ask you to buy the forms for anything between Rp 10,000 to 30.000.
+They may ask you to buy the forms for anything between Rp 10,000 to 30,000.
 Though this last fee has no legal basis, it is customary.

 Extensions are not guaranteed.
 You can only submit a “permohonan” (request).
 However, if you do follow the procedures carefully, you will minimize the chance of a refusal.
-If they decide to refuse it (they may threaten you with that in order to get some additional money from you), ask your sponsor to request a Surat Keterangan Penolakan remitted to him, stating the reasons why the immigration department refused the extension.
+If they decide to refuse it, ask your sponsor to request a Surat Keterangan Penolakan remitted to him, stating the reasons why the immigration department refused the extension.
 This is the law; they must list the reasons why they refused you the extension.
 If they do refuse, go with your sponsor to the Kantor Wilayah and ask to talk to the Kepala Divisi Keimigrasian.
 If you have initiated the procedure of the extension no later than 7 days before the expiration of your visa, if you have submitted all of the requested documents, if you don't do anything illegal (working), if you have submitted a copy of your onward ticket, and if you have proven that you or your sponsor have enough money to pay for your expenses, the Imigrasi usually won't risk your sponsor filling a complaint to the Kantor Wilayah (district office).

 Regulations necessitate a 3-working day processing for these visas in Singapore, Bangkok, or your home country ... but from some reports, this process only takes ONE working day in Kuala Lumpur.
 Wherever you choose to process the application, be sure to allow the correct amount of time.